 The following minors within the College of Fine and Professional Arts are available to all undergraduate students at Kent State University.
-Please see pages 223-226 for program requirements.
+Please see pages 233-237 for program requirements.

-Art History Crafts Dance Design

-Family and Consumer Studies (General)

-Gerontology Music

-Photo Illustration Radio and Television Rhetoric and Communication Studio Art Theatre
+Advertising Art History Communication Studies Crafts Dance\ Design Electronic Media Family and Consumer Studies (General) Gerontology Hospitality Food Service Management Media Literacy Music\ Photo Illustration Public Relations Studio Art Theatre Visual Journalism

-Auditions are required before acceptance into the dance or music minors.
+\Auditions are required before acceptance into the dance or music minors.

-Fine and Professional Arts School of Exercise, Leisure and Sport The following minors within the School of Exercise, Leisure and Sport are available to all undergraduate students at Kent State University.
-Please see pages 248-249 for program requirements.
+School of Exercise, Leisure and Sport

+The following minors within the School of Exercise, Leisure and Sport are available to all undergraduate students at Kent State University.
+Please see pages 262-264 for program requirements.

-Athletic Coaching-Non PE Majors Athletic Training-Non PE Majors Leisure Studies Sport Management for Non-Majors
+Athletic Coaching-Non-PE Majors Athletic Training-Non-PE Majors Leisure Studies Sport Management for Non-Majors

-THE REGIONAL CAMPUSES Advising Offices Are Located at the Individual Campuses.
+THE REGIONAL CAMPUSES Advising Offices Are Located At The Individual Campuses.

-See pages 311 through 312 for the campus nearest you.
+See the next two pages for the campus nearest you.

-I THE REGIONAL CAMPUS SYSTEM
+THE REGIONAL CAMPUS SYSTEM

 THE REGIONAL CAMPUSES are a system of seven community-oriented institutions within the University.
-Three of them, the Ashtabula, East Liverpool, and Salem Campuses, are named for the cities where they are located.
-The other four, the Geauga, Stark, Trumbull, and Tuscarawas Campuses, are named for their counties and are located near the cities of Burton, Canton, Warren, and New Philadelphia respectively.
+Three of them, the Ashtabula, East Liverpool and Salem Campuses, are named for the cities where they are located.
+The other four, the Geauga, Stark, Trumbull and Tuscarawas Campuses, are named for their counties and are located near the cities of Burton, Canton, Warren, and New Philadelphia, respectively.